Safeway (UK): Shop disposals

 Unlike other operators, most notably Tesco, Sainsbury's and the Co-op, Morrisons had chosen not to move into the convenience shop sector.
 Further to this policy decision, it was announced in October 2004 that the 114 smaller shops of Safeway Compact were to be sold off to rival supermarket chain Somerfield, in a two part deal worth £260.2 million in total.

 In Northern Ireland, Morrisons sold former Safeway shops to Asda.
 These included a shop in Bangor, which actually opened after the takeover by Morrisons, in June 2005.

-Morrisons continued to sell and close shops not covered by the Competition Commission ruling, which it felt did not fit with the scale and layout of its format of Market Street.
-In total, 254 shops were sold off by October 2005, which left the chain with around 367 shops by November 2005.
-In all, seventy two shops were sold that were neither part of the original Competition Commission ruling nor part of the Safeway Compact portfolio.

 One of the largest single purchases in 2005 was that of five shops by Waitrose in August.
 On 18 July 2005, a further six shops were sold to Waitrose, including the former Safeway shop in Hexham, Northumberland, which became the most northerly Waitrose branch in England.

 In May 2005, Morrisons announced the termination of Safeway's joint-venture forecourt shop/petrol station format with BP.
 Under the deal, the premises were split 50/50 between the two companies.
 Five sites were subsequently sold on to BP, while Morrisons sold the rest of its sites to Somerfield and Tesco, which both maintain a presence in this market sector.
 Following the termination of the BP/Safeway deal, BP began to roll out Marks and Spencer food forecourt shops in their place from 2005, with the network expanding over subsequent years.

 Morrisons also sold Safeway's Channel Islands shops, in Guernsey and Jersey, to CI Traders, where they continued to trade under the Safeway brand name, despite selling products from chains such as Iceland.
 In February 2011, CI Traders sold the Safeway shops on the Channel Islands to Waitrose and the Safeway brand disappeared from the Channel Islands.

 On the Isle of Man, the Douglas shop was sold to Shoprite and the Ramsey shop was sold to the Co-op.
 The shop in Gibraltar was originally marketed for sale, but was then converted.
 In November 2005, plans were submitted for the extension and redevelopment of the shop, in order to introduce the full Morrisons format.

 In September 2005, the company announced the closure of former Safeway depots in Kent, Bristol and Warrington, with the loss of around 2,500 jobs.
-The Kent depot was later sold to upmarket rival Waitrose, whilst the Warrington depot was sold to frozen food rival Iceland.
+The Kent depot was later sold to Waitrose, whilst the Warrington depot was sold to Iceland.
 Part of the Bristol depot was sold off to Gist.
 The shop conversion process was completed on 24 November 2005, when the last Safeway fascia disappeared from the United Kingdom.

+Competition law

+In 2010, when Safeway had been fined for breach of UK competition law, the Court of Appeal ruled that the company could not recover the costs of a fine by charging the costs to the company directors or to the staff who were involved in the legal infringement which had led to the fine being charged.